-Early on 7 November 1942, Barnegat joined the task force, took her assigned station in Task Group (TG) 34.8, the Northern Attack Group, and arrived off Mehedia, French Morocco, that same evening.
+Early on 7 November 1942, Barnegat joined the task force, took her assigned station in Task Group (TG) 34.8, the Northern Attack Group, at 0842, then went to general quarters at 1532.
+She lay-to off Mehedia, French Morocco, at 2200.
 Assigned to antisubmarine patrol and escort, Barnegat took up station inshore of six transports and two cargo ships whose assault troops were already in the boats.
-At 0600, nearby destroyers began bombarding their assigned targets to cover the passage of the troops to the beach.
-The enemy batteries returned fire within 10 minutes but, later, shifted their aim to the transports, forcing them to move out to sea.
-At 0740, soon after the French guns opened fire, Barnegat’s guns silenced one of them with 11 rounds.
-That work done, Barnegat retired seaward to resume screening and antisubmarine duty.
+At 0600 on the 8th, nearby destroyers began bombarding their assigned targets to cover the passage of the troops to the beach.
+The Vichy French batteries returned fire within 10 minutes but, later, shifted their aim to the transports, forcing them to move out to sea.
+Soon after the French guns opened fire at 0740, Barnegat’s Mt.
+52 silenced the fort at the mouth of the river with 11 rounds of 5-inch/38 antiaircraft common.
+That work done in a minute’s time (0752-0753), Barnegat retired seaward to resume screening and antisubmarine duty.

 Chronic bad weather plagued the convoy, and it fell to Barnegat to escort three stragglers from Bermuda to New York.
 One of them dropped astern on the 20th and was not seen again; but the seaplane tender continued on with Examiner and Santa Maria.
 Setting course for Nantucket Shoals lightship early on the 21st, Barnegat pounded heavily in the head seas on the night of 21 and 22 December, and sprung seams flooded the sound room and some 5-inch magazine spaces.
 Ignoring the flooded sound room, additional weight forward apparently gave some advantage in heavy seas, her damage control parties pumped out the magazine spaces.